Skip to content

 export const calculator = (a: number, b: number, op: Operation) : number => {

-vscode showing calculator types when hovering function
+vscode showing calculator types when hovering the function

 But if you hover over the values parsed from the request, an issue arises: